Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 The Enneagram is a personality system that identifies "types" or archetypes based on coping mechanisms (aka survival strategies) we developed due to unresolved childhood traumas.

-For example, a child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are good enough.
-A child who grew up in a chaotic environment might cope by distracting themselves and always look on the bright side of things, avoiding uncomfortable or painful situations.
+For example, a child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are reasonable enough.
+A child who grew up in a chaotic environment might cope by distracting themselves and always looking on the bright side of things, avoiding uncomfortable or painful situations.

 Now that you understand what an Enneagram is, it's time to delve deeper into how you can determine your type.

-## Steps to Determining your Enneagram
+## Steps to Determining Your Enneagram

 ### Identify Your Core Emotion

-The first step in identifying your enneagram type is to understand the three core emotions that form your "type": anger, fear, and shame.
-Ask yourself which of these emotions comes up for you the most in daily life?
+The first step in identifying your enneagram type is understanding the three core emotions that form your "type": anger, fear, and shame.
+Ask yourself which of these emotions comes up for you the most in daily life.
 You either feel that emotion and use it to motivate you, feel that emotion and push it away, or feel that emotion constantly in the back of your head.
-Another way to get at that emotion would be to ask which emotion do you have the easiest access to?
+Another way to get at that emotion would be to ask which emotion you have the most accessible access to.
 Or if someone else was feeling anger, fear, or shame, which emotion would be easiest for you to empathize with?

 ### Understand the Connection Between Emotions and Centers of Intelligence

-In the enneagram, these core emotions relate to centers of intelligence.
+In the Enneagram, these core emotions relate to centers of intelligence.
 Fear relates to intellectual intelligence, shame to emotional intelligence, and anger to instinctual intelligence.
 Understanding this connection can help you better understand your reactions and behaviors.

 ### Identify Your Type

 After identifying your core emotion, the next step is to identify your type.
-There are three three types per core emotion and each type handles the core emotion in different ways.
-One type uses the emotion actively, as a form of empowerment or motivation.
+There are three types per core emotion, and each one handles the core emotion differently.
+One type uses emotion actively as a form of empowerment or motivation.
 Another type suppresses the emotion actively, attempting to escape the uncomfortable feeling.
-And the last type has the emotion unconsciously influencing them from the background.
-Determine your type within the core emotion that you identify with the most by examining the core motivation and fear.
+And the last class has the emotion unconsciously influencing them from the background.
+Determine your type within the core emotion you identify with the most by examining the core motivation and fear.

 <article class="section-content">